erez-o/docsforge/docs/autodocSettings-full-list.md

 You can see an example of such a grouping in [here](https://libyaml.docsforge.com/master/api/#events)

+For more in depth examples, you can read [here](https://www.doxygen.nl/manual/grouping.html)

 ### sort_by_type ###

 If true, sort nested API children according to types.
 The sorting order is: